tkreyche/I75W-Raymarine-Autopilot/README.md

 The display is not waterproof and requires a case.
 Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
 It's possible to buy waterproof matrix display, but they are expensive - intended for use in outdoor venues such as sports stadiums.

 LED matrix displays can use a lot of power, dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable, about TK.
-The display is capable of fancy graphics but this version doesn't have any.
+The display is capable of fancy graphics but this version doesn't use any.
 Pimoroni has examples.
 The LED matrix is used because it's inexpensive, readily availble and updates quickly (unlike eink).

 This project requires that you have a Signal K server, typically running on a Raspbery Pi.
 The tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 There are several connection options:
 1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is described in the Signal K documentation for Seatalk.